-• the practical aspects of collecting data/ project work

-• to evaluate, select and use appropriate strategies for reduction, analysis and presentation of data collected during research process/ project work

-• to suitably illustrate data/ insights using various graphical and other methods.

-• to prepare a dissertation document/ project report based on research process/ project work done.

-• the importance of research work and have some contribution towards science in the fields of community nutrition, clinical nutrition, food science, nutrition science and supplementary trials for products developed.
+- the practical aspects of collecting data/ project work - to evaluate, select and use appropriate strategies for reduction, analysis and presentation of data collected during research process/ project work - to suitably illustrate data/insights using various graphical and other methods. - to prepare a dissertation document/ project report based on research process/ project work done. - the importance of research work and have some contribution towards science in the fields of community nutrition, clinical nutrition, food science, nutrition science and supplementary trials for products developed.

-Title of the Paper: Diet in Diseases Theory Code: FSD120
+FSD120 - DIET IN DISEASES

-• To gain knowledge on various disease conditions and their medical nutrition therapy

-• To understand the importance of therapeutic diets.
+- To gain knowledge on various disease conditions and their medical nutrition therapy - To understand the importance of therapeutic diets.